LeonardoViotti/cdr-training/README.md

-# cdr-training
+# CDR Training
-Materials for training on CDR data
+Materials for training on CDR data.